NatalyaShumilova/mission-dashboard/memory-bank/project-brief.md

 ## Technology Requirements
 - Frontend must be built using React or Angular
 - Backend must be built with Python
-- Should use persistent storage such as a database like MongoDB or PostgreSQL
+- Should use persistent storage such as SQLite
-  - Needs to include a way to run it locally (such as a Docker compose file).
-  - If not overly familiar, then just use a file based storage such as SQLite
 - Must use Mapbox for the map component
 - Do not implement auth or user management